top of page

 Yes, we can still treat you during pregnancy.
 However, treatment is different during the trimesters of pregnancy.

-Usually during the 1st and 3rd trimesters, treatment will be light and mainly soft-tissue based work on the lower half of the body.
+Usually, during the 1st and 3rd trimesters, treatment will be light and mainly

 Conservative treatment and mobilisations can be done to the upper parts of the body with minimal adjustments.